preetamzare2024/RHSA_Guides/notes/journalctl.md

 # Journalctl

 This is the most important command.
-Lot of things to learn here for troubleshooting

-first journalctl always start with message old to new.
-But almost, always we are interested in last logged message.
+Lot of things to learn here for troubleshooting purposes.
+First journalctl always start with messages from old to new.
+But almost, always we are interested in last logged messages.
 You can achieve this using

 `journalctl -r`